Fudan-iGEM/2025-wiki/pages/education.md

-> For **Digital Natives**: to gamify outreach——Digital Platforms & Interactive Installations
+> For **Digital Natives**: to gamify outreach -- Digital Platforms & Interactive Installations

 Our education theme, **Learning by Playing**, is not limited to children.
 We believe that young people and the general public also learn best when science becomes **interactive, social, and fun**.
 As digital natives and social explorers, they are drawn to experiences that feel engaging, shareable, and connected to their daily lives.